-The movie stars Warwick Davis as Willow (he’s a person, not a tree, in case that requires clarification).
-Even if you think you don’t know that is, you’ve probably watched at least one movie with him in it.
+Even if you think you don’t know who Warwick Davis is, you’ve probably watched at least one movie with him in it.

 He was the main Ewok in Return of the Jedi and has had cameos in most of the subsequent Star Wars movies; he was in cult classic Labyrinth; he was in some of the Harry Potters, apparently (according to Wikipedia, he was something called a “Professor Flitwick” — yeah, I don’t know, either); he was in one of the Narnia movies.